usagisukisuki/FalseCrossEntropyloss/README.md

 Sota Kato, Kazuhiro Hotta

-This is the official implementation of FCEloss in the paper Maximize False Cross Entropy loss in PyTorch.
+This is the official implementation of FCEloss in the paper Maximizing False Cross Entropy for Long-tailed Classification in PyTorch.